ashnasainu/EMBEDDED-C-PIC16F877A/4x3 matrix keypad/README.md

 2. Open the project in MPLAB X.
 3. Build the code with the XC8 compiler.
 4. Upload the HEX file to PIC16F887A.
-5. Power the circuit & Observe the reults.
+5. Power the circuit & Observe the results.